 For example, you might go with the cranberry chews below which are specifically designed for dog nutrition and to combat canine UTIs (although we’ll explain the debatable effectiveness below).

-- Dog Uti Treatment - Taste great, no mess, small and easy to chew bite-sized bacon and beef liver...
+- Dog Uti Treatment - Our cranberry supplement for dogs tastes great, no mess, small and easy to chew...

 - Cranberry Pills for Dogs - No byproducts, no allergies, 100% safe, Made in America, veterinary...

 - Bladder Control for Dogs - Help your dog feel great with the ultimate strength chewable cranberries...

 Note that other types of human medications used to treat UTIs, such as AZO, Uristat, and similar over-the-counter medications, are not safe for dogs.
 In fact, they’re pretty toxic to canines, so you should never give your dog these types of drugs.